SchmockLord/Hackintosh-ASRock-B650M-Riptide-7800X3D/README.md

 `XHC0`, `XHC1` and `XHC2` are defined in `SSDT-USB.aml`.

 I had to fix all errors in `DSDT.aml` and removed USB-port definition from the `DSDT.aml`.
+I also deleted the original `SSDT-USB.aml`.
 The USB-Port Mapping for all controllers is in the `SSDT-USB-B650M-Riptide.aml`.

 ![USB-Port-Mapping_B650M-Riptide](Docs/USB-Port-Mapping_B650M-Riptide.png)